ginjardev/simple_shell/README.md

 You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 Format, see Docker

 ## Authors
-Ini Arthhur and Michael Megbenu
+Ini Arthur and Michael Megbenu

 &copy; 2023